jcrawford/jcrawford.github.io/content/posts/2025/11/the-art-of-ethical-fashion-in-modern-fashion-96.md

 ---
-slug: "the-art-of-ethical-fashion-in-modern-fashion-96"
+slug: the-art-of-ethical-fashion-in-modern-fashion-96
-title: "The Art of Ethical Fashion in Modern Fashion"
+title: The Art of Ethical Fashion in Modern Fashion
+excerpt: >-
-excerpt: "Explore the fascinating world of ethical fashion and discover how it can transform your approach to fashion.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of ethical fashion and discover how it can transform your approach to fashion.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/the-art-of-ethical-fashion-in-modern-fashion-96/featured.jpg"
+featuredImage: /images/content/the-art-of-ethical-fashion-in-modern-fashion-96/featured.jpg
-category: "work"
-tags: ["work", "designer", "runway", "wardrobe"]
+tags:
+  - work
+  - designer
+  - runway
+  - wardrobe
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-11-06"
+publishedAt: '2025-11-06'
-updatedAt: "2025-11-06"
+updatedAt: '2025-11-06'
 ---

 In today's world, ethical fashion represents more than just a trend—it's a fundamental shift in how we approach fashion.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.